EastonHans/Coffee-R-Us/README.md

 # Coffee R Us

 A single-page application for a specialty coffee shop.
-Browse the catalog, filter by origin, manage inventory through an admin portal, and view individual product pages — all backed by a local REST API.
+Browse the catalog, filter by origin, manage inventory through an admin portal, and view individual product pages, all backed by a local REST API.

 ---